Easy Paintings for Kids -Watercolor Ocean Painting Art

-Are you looking for easy paintings for kids to do at home that doesn’t require many supplies or much prep time?
-This type of painting project can be done with only watercolor paints, water, and school glue and it provides easy cleanup after the project is done.
-It is best done on thick paper, such as card stock, to avoid the watercolor paint bleeding through the paper.
+Are you looking for easy painting ideas for kids at home that don’t require many supplies or much prep time?
+This type of Watercolor and Ocean Painting Art project can be done with only watercolor paints, water, and school glue.

 Supplies needed for Watercolor and Glue Art – EASY Paintings for Kids

-School glue (in your choice of style: glitter, white, or glow in the dark)
+School glue (in your choice of style: glitter, white, or glow-in-the-dark)

 Water